alphagov/smart-answers/doc/merging-content-prs.md

 10. Push the branch to GitHub and submit a new pull request so that people have a chance to review the changes and a Continuous Integration build is triggered.
 Close the original pull request.

         $ git push origin <branch-on-local-repo>

+See documentation on [regression tests](doc/regression-tests.md) for further details.